Turbulence modeling over riblets via domain transformation: Introduction

 \subsection{Performance decline in large riblets}

-Several mechanisms have been proposed to explain the decline in drag reduction as riblet size increases.
-According to \cite{chomoikim93}, riblets with spacings $s^+ \approx 40$ allow streamwise vortices to lodge within their grooves, thereby exposing a larger surface area to turbulent flow.
+Several mechanisms have been proposed to explain the decline in drag reduction as riblet size increases. {\cite{chomoikim93} showed} that riblets with viscous spacings $s^+ \approx 40$ allow streamwise vortices to lodge within their grooves, thereby exposing a larger surface area to turbulent flow.
 In contrast, riblets with smaller spacings suppress cross-flow in the near-wall region and push streamwise vortices away from the wall.
-In a complementary study, \cite{suzkas94} conducted experiments demonstrating that a secondary flow develops near the tips of large riblets, enhancing turbulent momentum transport and reducing the effectiveness of the riblets.
-Similarly, the numerical study by \cite{goltua98} attributed the drag increase to the formation of secondary streamwise vortices over widely spaced riblets, which induce additional stresses and inertial momentum transfer.
-Another mechanism proposed by \cite{garjim11b} suggests that large riblets trigger the formation of spanwise-coherent rollers near the corrugated surface due to a Kelvin-Helmholtz-like instability.
-This phenomenon has also been observed in flows over plant canopies~\citep{fin00,shagar20}, as well as permeable~\citep{jimuhlpinkaw01} and porous walls~\citep{breboeuit06}, and is attributed to localized transpiration or vertical momentum transport. \cite{garjim11b} showed that expressing riblet size in terms of the square root of the groove cross-sectional area, $l_g^+ = \sqrt{A_g^+}$, provides a universal drag-reduction curve for riblets of various sizes and shapes, with the optimal size occurring at $l_g^+ \approx 10.7$.
+In a complementary study, \cite{suzkas94} conducted experiments demonstrating that a secondary flow develops near the tips of large riblets, enhancing {the downward transport of turbulent momentum and reducing the effectiveness of the riblets.
+Similarly, the numerical study by \cite{goltua98} attributed the drag increase over widely-spaced riblets to dispersive stresses carried by secondary motions that are absent in smooth-wall turbulent flows.
+On the other hand, \cite{garjim11b} offered an explanation that hinges on the formation of spanwise-coherent (Kelvin-Helmholtz-like) rollers above the tip of large riblets.
+This phenomenon has also been observed in flows over plant canopies~\citep{fin00,shagar20}, as well as permeable~\citep{jimuhlpinkaw01} and porous walls~\citep{breboeuit06}, and is attributed to localized transpiration or vertical momentum transport.}